ashivadi/btp-gen-ai-hub-sdk-samples/README.md

 ## Description

-The Generative AI Hub provides you instant access to a broad range of large language models (LLMs) from different providers, such as GPT-4 by Azure OpenAI or OpenSource Falcon-40b.
+The Generative AI Hub provides you instant access to a broad range of large language models (LLMs) from different providers, such as GPT-4 by Azure OpenAI or Claude 3.5 Sonnet by Anthropic and AWS Bedrock or OpenSource Falcon-40b.

 You can access the APIs of SAP AI Core Generative AI Hub or via the playground within SAP AI Launchpad.